sacramento-state-biology-collections/BRE-DJango-Server/README.md

 ---

 The California State University of Sacramento's Biology Department has ~7000 collections and they want a way to manage them digitally.
-They asked us to create an easily accessible and reliable database software that would allow both faculty members and students of the school to edit or review the university's data collections, laboratories and museums.
+They asked us to create an easily accessible and reliable database software that would allow both faculty members and students of the school to edit or review the university's data collections, laboratories, and museums.

 ## Solution: